Why Transformer Works Only on AC Not on DC?

 Conclusion

-A transformer operates only on AC because it depends on a changing magnetic flux to induce voltage in the secondary winding.
-AC naturally provides this changing flux, while DC produces a constant magnetic field that cannot induce EMF.
-This fundamental reason explains why transformers are designed exclusively for AC operation.
+A transformer operates only on alternating current because it relies on a continuously changing magnetic flux to induce voltage in the secondary winding.
+Alternating current naturally provides this variation, enabling efficient energy transfer between circuits.
+In contrast, direct current produces a constant magnetic field that cannot induce electromotive force, making transformer operation impossible under DC conditions.
+Additionally, applying DC can lead to overheating, core saturation, and eventual failure of the transformer.
+This fundamental principle explains why transformers are designed exclusively for AC systems and highlights the importance of understanding the relationship between current, magnetic fields, and energy transfer in electrical engineering.

 How Regenerative Braking Works in Electric Vehicles (EVs)